ultimatecoder/ultimatecoder.github.io/_posts/2017-07-21-pydelhi-conf-2017-a-beautiful-conference-happend-at-new-delhi-india.md

 conference.
 Last year it was located at [JNU University](http://www.jnu.ac.in).
 This year it happened at [IIM, Lucknow](https://www.iiml.ac.in/) campus based in Noida, New Delhi, India.
-I enjoyed various talks which I will mention later here, a workshops section because I was conducting one and some the panel discussions because people involved were having a good level of experience.
+I enjoyed various talks which I will mention later here, a workshops section because I was conducting one and some panel discussions because people involved were having a good level of experience.
 80% of the time slot was divided equally between 30 minutes talk and 2-hour workshop section.
 10% were given to panel discussions and 10% was reserved for lightning talks.
-The dev sprints were happening parallel with the conference.
+The dev sprints were happening in parallel with the conference.
 The early slot was given to workshops for both the days.
-One large conference hall was located on a 2nd floor of the building and two halls were at a ground floor.
+One large conference hall was located on a 2nd floor of the building and two halls at the ground floor.
 Food and beverages were served on the base floor.

 ![Panel discussion]({{site.url}}/assets/images/pydelhi_conf_2017/pannel_disussion.jpg)